ercanse/schiphol-app-ui/README.md

 <br />
 It visualizes data collected by the back end using the [D3.js library](https://d3js.org/).
 <br />
-The demo runs on an AWS EC2 instance.
+The demo runs on an [AWS EC2](https://aws.amazon.com/ec2/) instance.

-The application contains two different visualizations based on data collected using the Schiphol API.
+The application contains two different visualizations based on data collected using the Schiphol [Flight API](https://www.schiphol.nl/en/developer-center/page/our-flight-api-explored/).
 <br />
 The first is a _circle packing_ visualization that shows the number of origins/destinations grouped by pier.
 A circle for a country is larger if there are more flights coming from/going to that country.
 <br />